jsonmaur/jumpsuit/README.md

 - Create vanilla JS states that do not rely on Redux
 - Manage your own immutability within the state

+Note: Advanced Jumpstate components are exposed on the `jumpsuit` module under `{ jumpstateDefaults, attachDispatcher }`

 #### Render <em>(state, component)</em>
 - Renders your app to `div#app`
 - Parameters